payne911/SR-ResCNN-Keras/README.md

 ##        TRAINING        ##
 ############################
 epochs     = 6  # 6 works well
-batch_size = 1  # adjust based on your GPU memory (maximize memory usage)
+batch_size = 7  # adjust based on your GPU memory (maximize memory usage)
 verbosity  = 2  # message feedback from Keras (0, 1 or 2): higher means more verbose

 ############################
 ##       EVALUATION       ##
 ############################
-tests_path = 'input/'  # path to the folder containing the HR images to test with
+tests_path   = 'input/'  # path to the folder containing the HR images to test with input_width  = 128       # width size of the input used for prediction input_height = 128       # height size of the input used for prediction
 ```

 ## Built With